How to Upgrade Motor Control Firmware

 Celestron provides motor control firmware updates for the NexStar GPS,

-CPC, LCM, SE, SLT, CGE, CGE Pro, CGEM and AS-GT telescopes mounts.
-It is recommended that you insure your scope is running the latest
+article.)
+It is recommended that you ensure your scope is running the latest

-version of firmware (see Firmware Versions on this web site for a list of
+version of firmware.
+See Firmware Versions on this web site for a list of

 on the NexStar 8/9.25/11 GPS, read